-Ready to schedule your kid’s school and sports physical?
+Ready to schedule a school and sports physical?

 Dr. Lacey Moy, a family medicine provider at OSF HealthCare Medical Group – Reynolds Street in Pontiac, Illinois, explains the difference in the physicals and what parents should take away from those appointments.